Basketball Defenses - Selecting Your Half-Court Defense(s)By Dr. James Gels, from the Coach’s Clipboard Basketball Playbook

 Junk Defenses... defending the star player, "box-and-1", "diamond-and-1", "triangle-and-2", "inverted triangle-and-2", "1-3 and a chaser", and "3-1 and a chaser".

-Triangle Defense... a detailed defense for defending against the star perimeter player.
+Triangle Defense... a defense for defending a star perimeter player.

-Additionally, within in the framework of our basic man-to-man pressure defense, we will at times "red" (aggressively trap) the point guard O1 as he/she comes across half-court, or after our point defender forces O1 to one side, or on an on-ball screen, or whenever O1 is dribbling too much.
-See the bottom of this page "Tenets of Team Man-to-Man Defense".
+Additionally, within in the framework of our basic man-to-man pressure defense, we will at times "Red" (aggressively trap) the point guard O1 as he/she comes across half-court, or after our point defender forces O1 to one side, or on an on-ball screen, or whenever O1 is dribbling too much.

 Using man-to-man defense, we have several rules.
 First, "step under" and switch any inside screens.
-The screened defender steps under (back toward the baseline one step) to get inside position on the screener, in order to avoid getting "pinned".
-In addition, deny the pass inside by having your inbounds defender play a "one-man zone" off the ball in the paint denying that pass.
-The inbound defender drops off the inbounder passer into the paint, looking to deny any pass inside and lay-up.
-But once the pass goes outside, he/she must move quickly back on the inbounder, who is his/her "man".
-See the bottom of this page "Tenets of Team Man-to-Man Defense" for details and diagrams.
+The screened defender steps under (back toward the baseline one step) to get inside position on the screener, in order to avoid getting pinned.
+In addition, deny the pass inside by having your inbounds defender play a "one-man zone" off the ball in the paint.
+The inbound defender drops off the inbound passer into the paint, looking to deny any pass inside and lay-up.
+Once the pass goes outside, he/she must go quickly with his man, the inbounder.
+See Defending Baseline Out-of-Bounds Plays.